-Tax collection at source on sale of goods
+Tax collected at source (TCS) on sale of goods

-The Finance Act, 2020 has introduced provisions for tax collection at source for sale of goods at the rate of 0.1% on transactions for sale of goods exceeding INR 5 million.
-This shall not be applicable where turnover of the seller in the year does not exceed INR 100 million.
-Further, where PAN/Aadhar is not provided by buyer, tax shall be collected at the rate of 1%.
-This provision will not apply where seller exports goods out of India or buyer is importing goods into India or the said transaction is already covered under any other provision of tax laws.
+The Finance Act, 2020 has introduced provisions for TCS on sale of goods at the rate of 0.1% on transactions for sale of goods exceeding INR 5 million effective from 1 October 2020.
+These provisions are applicable only if the turnover/gross receipts of the seller in the immediately preceding year do not exceed INR 100 million.
+Further, where PAN/Aadhar is not provided by buyer, tax will be collected at the rate of 1%.
+This provision will not apply where the seller exports goods out of India or the buyer is importing goods into India or the said transaction is already covered under any other provision of tax laws.

 Some tax treaties provide for lower WHT rates from certain types of income, as follows:

 |Bulgaria||15||15 (19)||15 (6)/20||20|